Do you need help with writing in English right now?

 This is a collection of common mistakes in English, along with explanations and comments for each mistake.
 This resource will help you find out what errors you commonly make so that you can pay more attention to them in the future.

 Who knows, maybe you make the same errors all the time without even knowing about them!
-Evaluate these mistakes here, identify your own mistakes, take the suggestions given on this website and make use of them to improve your English writing.
+Evaluate these mistakes, identify your own mistakes, take the suggestions given in this book and make use of them to improve your English writing.

 Do not learn single words alone.
 Trying to stare (look at for a long time) at long word lists can be frustrating.

 You will easily learn more English words if you try to learn them through their associations with other words.
 Believe it or not, there is no better way of memorizing new words than associations.
 Many language learners will agree that this is the only way to truly learn vocabulary and remember it for life.